manuwarfare/photoshopCClinux/README.md

 </div>

 # Photoshop CC v19 installer for Linux
-This bash script helps you to install Photoshop CC version 19 on your Linux machine using wine behind the scene and sets some necessary components up for the best performance
+This bash script helps you to install Photoshop CC version 19 on your Linux machine using Wine behind the scene and sets some necessary components up for the best performance

 ## :rocket: Features